30th June 2017. By Edward Stratmann.

 After all, they largely dominated the game on their way to amassing 74% of the possession and looked the more composed side.
 But Bruce Arena's visiting side deserve credit for the way they diligently stuck to their task, defending extremely competently in their usually deep block.

-Speaking in his post match comments, Mexico's tactically astute manager, Juan Carlos Osorio, had some interesting comments to make about the two teams and their massively
+Speaking in his post match comments, Mexico's tactically astute manager, Juan Carlos Osorio, had some interesting comments to make about the two teams and their massively different approaches.

 14th June 2017.
 By Ryan Baldi.